Grifter (character): Point Blank, Wildcats 3.0 and Sleeper

 The Wildcats reformed after a near-extinction event nearly destroyed planet Earth.
 Grifter eventually left the team to join The Authority, and went on to enter into a romantic relationship with Flint.

 Other versions

 The Wild Storm

-Once a decorated soldier recruited by I.O. as yet another PMC in their ranks, Cole Cash had previously entered John Lynch's Thunderbook Program where he received Gen' Active implants that changed him into a post-human.
+Once a decorated soldier recruited by I.O. as yet another PMC in their ranks, Cole Cash had previously entered John Lynch's Thunderbook Program, where he received Gen' Active implants and was changed into a post-human.